sdziallas/comp55/docs/labs/11-Decomp.md

 accomplish it.
-Having this feeling, where you end up avoiding or delaying work, can come from many factors, some are just to protect yourself (also called **self-handicapping**) but other times it happens because you don't know where to start, which decomposition may help to get started on your project.
+Having this feeling, where you end up avoiding or delaying work, can come from many factors, some are just to protect yourself (also called **self-handicapping**) but other times it happens because you don't know where to start, which decomposition may help you to get started on your project.

 To learn more about self-handicapping, here are some references:
 - https://sites.psu.edu/aspsy/tag/self-handicapping/